-The camera must be mounted to the OEM Ligier bracket on the left side, near the top of the main roll hoop.
-No other location is permitted.
 Nothing may obstruct the camera picture, and the video image must be properly oriented.
-Competitors must always ensure the functionality of the camera.
 Additional video cameras, if used, may not be mounted to the exterior or interior of the driver's helmet.

-Competitors are required to submit video cards to the Stewards of the Meeting within 15 minutes of the end of each session.
+Competitors must always ensure the functionality of the official camera and are required to submit video cards from the official camera to the Stewards of the Meeting within 15 minutes of the end of each session.
 See Article 46 for detailed procedure.
-Failure to comply will result in a report to the Stewards and may result in a penalty.
+Failure to comply will result in a report to the Stewards and may result in a fine or penalty.

-26.10 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is obvious that any such covers are needed solely for mechanical reasons, which could, for example, protection against fire.
+During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is obvious that any such covers are needed solely for mechanical reasons, which could, for example, protection against fire.